Getting a taste of Chile festivals on holiday

 We were very lucky to have a glorious afternoon at Donde German Hostel.
 We watched the sun set while sharing our Fiestas Patrias feast with German and his wife, Maria Helena, with the snow capped Villarica Volcano as a our stunning backdrop!”

-Tour Chile with Intrepid Travel’s small group adventures.
+Tour Intrepid Travel’s small group holidays to Chile.

 Photo: Sean Kennaway